 HealthyChildren.org from the American Academy of Pediatrics has vetted information about children’s health and development.

-Lead poisoning prevention from the SC Department of Health and Environmental Control has information to help see if your family is at risk for lead exposure.
+Lead poisoning prevention from the SC Department of Public Health has information to help see if your family is at risk for lead exposure.

 The Well-Visit Planner© is a quick and free pre-visit tool that helps parents identify priorities and needs for a child's well visit check-ups.
 Create your own guide to share with your child's health care provider.